pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Before Linux, there was Unix, and people published Games for the Terminal as Open-Source

-At gShell you can try
+At gCloud Shell you can try

     sudo apt-get update && sudo apt-get install -y bsdgames ls /usr/games
     /usr/games/wump

-At replIt you can try
+At replIt Shell you can try

     nix-shell -p bsdgames --run wump

-At gShell, you'll see they suggest you try all of
+At gCloud Shell, you'll see they suggest you try all of
 > adventure atc battlestar caesar cfscores dab gomoku hangman primes<br>
 > rot13 snake teachgammon trek wtf arithmetic backgammon bsdgames-adventure<br>
 > canfield cribbage go-fish hack pom robots sail snscore tetris-bsd<br>